KarthikSunkari/StravaAPI/README.md

 # StravaAPI
-An API to access and store data.
+A REST API to access and store data.